skip to Main Content

 Wednesday, February 1, 2023

-• WisDOT Product Updates, Christine Krall, Wisconsin Department of Transportation
+- Product Acceptability List Updates, Christine Krall, Wisconsin Department of Transportation

 Thursday, February 2, 2023

-• Meeting DNR & Dane County Infiltration Standard, Eric Rortvedt, Wisconsin Department of Natural Resources and Theresa Nelson, Dane County Land & Water Resources
+- Meeting DNR & Dane County Infiltration Requirements, Eric Rortvedt, Wisconsin Department of Natural Resources and Theresa Nelson, Dane County Land & Water Resources

-• Green Roofs- Funding & Lessons Learned, Chris Schultz, Milwaukee Metropolitan Sewerage District
+- Green Roofs- Funding & Lessons Learned, Chris Schultz, Fresh Water Guardians

 NASECA-WI has arranged a block of rooms to be held for our attendees at a rate of $99/night.
-To make a reservation, call 800.746.2486 and ask for the NASECA-WI – Attendees Block or provide group room block ID# 12393 or online.
+To make a reservation, call 800.746.2486 and ask for the NASECA-WI – Attendees Block or provide group room block ID# 12393.
 Reservations must be received by January 17.

 Continuing Education